 Child Custody Attorneys in Chicago

-Allocation of Parental Responsibilities: Decision-Making & Parenting Time
+Allocation of Parental Responsibilities: Parenting Time in Illinois

 There are four main areas of decision-making that must be resolved before a final Allocation Judgment (a formal parenting agreement) can be signed by the judge, namely:

 - Education – Including the choice of school (early development, preschool, elementary school, high school, foreign language), public or private schools, tutors, and the use of specialized services.

 - Health Care – Including decisions pertaining to medical, dental, vision, and psychological needs of the child, including choice of doctors, medication and vaccine decisions, and treatment options.

 - Religion – Including what religious beliefs the child will be taught, what religious meetings they will attend, and what religious organizations and events in which they will be involved.

 - Extracurricular Activities – Including sports, arts, educational, social, and any other activities or events outside of their education.

 In Illinois, joint custody is predicated on two parents working together to co-parent a child.
 Joint custodial relationships require good communication between the parents and the ability to work together to make important decisions regarding the child.
 These joint decisions can include those regarding the child's education, healthcare, and religious upbringing.
 All such decisions must be made jointly by the parents, taking the child’s best interests into consideration.

 In Illinois, you can file for joint custody together with the other parent by entering into a joint parenting agreement.
 This can be done out-of-court if both parents are able to reach an agreement amicably, but will have to be decided by a judge in contested custody cases.